This work instruction consists of the following sections:

 Reminder: changes cannot be made to backup documentation once the approval has started in Workday.
 Accounting Journals for FY18 Payroll Redistributions that do not have the required documentation will be returned to the initiator.

-1. Use the payroll expense redistribution process in PeopleSoft to request that Research Operation’s Effort Reporting Team review and approve the transfer.
+1. Use the payroll expense redistribution process in PeopleSoft to request that Research Operation’s Fiscal Compliance Team review and approve the transfer.

 An instruction manual for the payroll expense redistribution process may be found on ASU’s Financial Services website (Payroll Redistributions) which explains the PeopleSoft security roles required by a user to submit a payroll expense redistribution request, the steps included in the process and document retention requirements.
 A payroll expense redistribution PowerPoint presentation and quick reference guide are also provided by Financial Services.